 | Beach holiday with occasional sightseeing | Fuerteventura | Works when excursions are secondary |

-How to Avoid Booking the Wrong Excursion Island
+How to Avoid Booking the Wrong Sightseeing Island

 The biggest mistake is confusing quantity with suitability.
 One traveller wants a lot to do.
 Another wants a few excellent scenic days and no feeling of rush.
-One family wants attractions that children will enjoy.
+One family wants easy organised attractions.
 Another couple wants beauty, villages and good food.
-If you do not define what sightseeing means for your trip, you may choose the wrong island for completely understandable reasons.
+If you do not define what sightseeing means for your holiday, you can easily choose the wrong island for understandable reasons.

-If you want the broadest excursion menu, choose Tenerife.
+If you want the widest excursion menu, choose Tenerife.
 If you want a smoother balance between excursions and classic holiday comfort, choose Gran Canaria.
-If you want the most visually distinctive excursion experience, choose Lanzarote.
+If you want the most visually distinctive excursion product, choose Lanzarote.
 If you want nature-led scenic touring, choose La Palma.
 If you want authenticity and calm, choose La Gomera.
-If beaches remain the main event, and sightseeing is only a supplement, choose Fuerteventura.

 Final Recommendation

-If you want the most complete sightseeing island overall, Tenerife is one of the strongest answers.
-If you want a very balanced excursion-and-comfort holiday, choose Gran Canaria.
-If you want the most distinctive visual excursion programme, choose Lanzarote.
+If you want the most complete sightseeing island overall, Tenerife remains one of the strongest answers.
+If you want a balanced excursion-and-comfort holiday, choose Gran Canaria.
+If you want the most visually distinctive excursion programme, choose Lanzarote.
 If you want scenic nature-led touring, choose La Palma.
 If you want quieter authenticity, choose La Gomera.